-Keith Williams is a Lancaster County native and worked 21 years as a Pennsylvania public school English teacher before joining Americans For Fair Treatment as state director in June 2018.
-He double-majored in English and Education at Geneva College, and worked with at-risk kids while at university.
+Keith Williams is a Lancaster County native and worked 21 years as a Pennsylvania public school English teacher before joining Americans For Fair Treatment as PA Director of Outreach in May 2018.
+He double-majored in English and Education at Geneva College, and worked with at-risk kids while in school.

 After three years of short and long-term substituting in and around eastern Lancaster County, Keith joined the English department in 2000 at New Oxford High School in Conewago Valley School District.
 For 13 years, he taught a unique 11thgrade experiential education course entitled Wilderness Literature, which focused on cultural and literary perceptions of the wilderness and land preservation.

 Keith’s coursework involved taking students on extended weekend trips to rural cabins on the Appalachian Trail.
 There, students re-lived the winter experience of authors like Henry David Thoreau by relying on a wood stove and functioning without electricity or running water.
 Other wilderness literature destinations included 10 to 12-day field study excursions to the Pacific Northwest and Acadia, Yellowstone, and Grand Teton national parks.

 Keith’s initial interaction with teachers’ unions was typical for many early-career educators: “I remember my first year of teaching, on my first in-service day, a teacher took me aside and said, ‘You need the union because they’ll protect you and they have the professional liability insurance you need.’”

 He joined the union but left after only a year.

 Keith became active in reforming how teachers’ unions work when the local at Conewago Valley, an affiliate of the Pennsylvania State Education Association (PSEA), negotiated fair share fees for non-members in their 2013-14 contract.
 About 45 teachers, including Keith, were suddenly required to contribute some $450 each year to a union they had declined to join.

 Keith and his fellow teachers were stunned—and outraged.